What Are Primary and Secondary Sources? Content Marketing Tips

 • If you’re dealing with statistics, are they recent?

 I’m linking to a media bias chart that I encourage you to check out.
-It provides an excellent starting point on what media publications and news outlets you should consider using—and avoiding—when doing research and citing sources.
+It provides an excellent starting point for determining what media publications and news outlets you should consider using—and avoiding—when doing research and citing sources.

 First, they land on a blog post written in the first person where someone talks about their experience with one kidney stone and their “cure” for preventing any subsequent stones from forming.
 The cure involves a recipe with herbs that the writer says people should drink once a day if they’ve had a kidney stone.
 There are no stats or sources for this supposed cure.

-But in another article, the writer provides official stats on the prevalence of kidney stones (from a reliable source like The National Institutes of Health), tips for foods to eat and avoid (from the National Kidney Foundation), and an interview from a urologist who regularly treats kidney stones and who offers six tips for preventing them.
+But in another article, the writer provides official stats on the prevalence of kidney stones (from a reliable source like the National Institutes of Health), tips for foods to eat and avoid (from the National Kidney Foundation), and an interview with a urologist who regularly treats kidney stones and who offers six tips for preventing them.

 See the difference?